Lattice embeddings in percolation: The case of equal dimensions

 To complete the proof of Theorem \ref{main}(c) we will need the following simple geometric fact in order to find an appropriate separating surface.
-For a vector $x=(x_1,\ldots,x_d)\in\R^d$, write $\widehat{x}_r$ for the $(d-1)$-vector obtained by dropping the $r$-coordinate.
+For a vector $x=(x_1,\ldots,x_d)\in\R^d$, write $\widehat{x}_r$ for the $(d-1)$-vector obtained by dropping the $r$-coordinate. \begin{lemma} Let $a_{\pm1},\ldots,a_{\pm d}$ be positive constants and define for $i=1,\ldots,d$ the sets